Do you want to disable image attachment pages in WordPress?

 Many WordPress blog owners will accidentally link their images to the attachment pages instead of the image itself, or they don’t like the way it looks because many themes don’t have special templates for the image attachment pages.

-To help solve this problem, we’ll show you two different ways to disable image attachment pages in WordPress, so you can choose the best one for you.
+To help solve this problem, we will show you two different ways to disable image attachment pages in WordPress so you can choose the best one for you:

 Method 1: Disable Image Attachment Pages in WordPress (With a Plugin)

-The easiest way to disable image attachment pages is by using All in One SEO.
-It’s the best SEO plugin for WordPress used by over 3 million sites.
+The easiest way to disable image attachment pages is by using All in One SEO (AIOSEO).
+It’s the best SEO plugin for WordPress, used by over 3 million sites.

 Once the plugin is installed and activated, you’ll have a new menu item called ‘All in One SEO.’

 Navigate to All in One SEO » Search Appearance.
-Next, click the ‘Media’ navigation tab.
+Next, click the ‘Image SEO’ navigation tab.

 We recommend redirecting to the ‘Attachment Parent’ page.
 That way, when a user lands on the image attachment page, they’ll be redirected to your article instead.

-Once you select your preferred setting, make sure to click ‘Save Changes’ before exiting the screen.
+Once you select your preferred setting, just click ‘Save Changes’ before exiting the screen.

 Method 2: Disable Image Attachment Pages in WordPress (With a Code Snippet)

 Another option is to add a code snippet to WordPress.
-We do not recommend editing your WordPress files directly, so we’re going to use WPCode for this tutorial.
+We do not recommend editing your WordPress files directly, so we are going to use WPCode for this tutorial.

 To get started, you will need to install the free WPCode plugin.
 For more details, see our guide on how to install a WordPress plugin.

-Upon activation, you will want to find Code Snippets » Add Snippet in your admin dashboard.
+Upon activation, you will need to go to Code Snippets » Add Snippet in your admin dashboard.

 Then, simply type ‘attachment’ into the search field.
 A snippet titled ‘Disable Attachment Pages’ should appear on the right.